aanchal-n/CCBD-Project/microservices/README.md

 **LINKING THE TWO APPLICATIONS** the two applicatons are linked using RESTTEMPLATE. the two microservices communicate through http protocol. the application is designed in such a way that, microservice 2 calls microservice 1.
-Also the two microservices can be deplyoed independently.
+Also the two microservices can be deployed independently.